Skip to main content

 • POST /api/whatsapp — Send WhatsApp message

-When a sandbox key hits a blocked endpoint, you’ll receive:
+When a sandbox key hits a blocked endpoint, the API responds with:

 {